In my work as a clairvoyant, I've had amazing psychic coincidences. And they don't always come through me. This one came through a client's dream...

-A woman in her thirties comes to see me.
-She's been single for some time.
-She is anxious and unhappy about her relationship status.
+A woman in her thirties came to see me.
+She'd been single for some time.
+She was anxious about her relationship status.
 The idea of a lover is enigmatic to her.
-Privately, she feels flawed.
+Privately, she felt flawed.

-To cover all this up, she unduly pours herself into her job.
-Slowly, she drifts into a critical stance towards men.
+To cover all this up, she unduly poured herself into her job.
+Slowly, she drifted into a critical stance towards men.
 She's disheartened by the chasm that exists between her dream of life, and the actual life she's living.

-She fires her questions at me as if she were a machine gun: "Don't you see children?
+She fired her questions at me as if she were a machine gun: "Don't you see children?
 When do you see marriage for me?
 I want to get married."

 On any given night, you could have the most horrible nightmare.
 And were you to get a traditional tarot reading, the dreaded Death card could pop out of the deck at any moment!
 Or worse, the Ten of Swords, which features a man who’s been stabbed ten times in the back!